 Civic Center and Hayes Valley are two centrally located neighborhoods of San Francisco.
-These San Francisco districts are home to City Hall, the SF Asian Art Museum and Orpheum Theater.
+These San Francisco districts are home to City Hall, the Asian Art Museum, and the Orpheum Theater.

-They are also home to many other SF performing arts such as the San Fran Symphony, the Ballet and the SF Opera.
-Since these neighborhoods of San Francisco draw a large crowd for all of their events, you will also find some of the best restaurants in San Francisco here.
+They are also home to many other performing arts centers, including the SF Symphony, the SF Ballet, and the SF Opera.
+Since these neighborhoods of San Francisco draw a large crowd for all of their events, you will find some of the best restaurants in San Francisco here.

 These bustling neighborhoods of San Francisco have a number of fun activities and attractions.
 Here are some of my favorites.

 The SF Asian Art Museum is one of my favorite San Francisco museums.
-This museum houses more than 17,000 items in its permanent collection.
+It houses more than 17,000 items in its permanent collection.
 Several of them are rare artifacts that you will not see anywhere else in the world.
-Here you will find photos of the museum and what to expect when you visit.
+On the link below, you will find photos of the museum and what to expect when you visit.

 Learn More: Asian Art Museum

-This is one of the neighborhoods of San Francisco that is home to a number of cultural activities.
+This San Francisco neighborhood also provides many opportunities to experience high culture.
 One of the most popular options in this area is the San Francisco Symphony.
-This world class group performs several times a week and often performs with special guests.
+This world-renowned group performs several times a week and often performs with international special guests.

 The SF Ballet also performs in this neighborhood.
-It's one of the oldest ballet companies in the US and was the first to perform the Nutcracker here.
-Their interpretation of the Nutcracker is still one of their most popular performances every December.
+It's one of the oldest ballet companies in the US and was the first to perform The Nutcracker in the Americas.
+Their interpretation of The Nutcracker is still one of their most popular performances every December.

 One of the best ways to learn more about these neighborhoods of San Francisco is by taking the Civic Center/City Hall walking tour.
 This is a free tour given by volunteers through the San Francisco Public Library.
 You can pick up the tour on the steps of the Main Library starting at 11am on Tuesday and Thursday mornings.
 The tour runs all year long and you don't need a reservation ahead of time.

-San Francisco has a number of theaters, but one of the most beautiful and well known theaters here is the Orpheum Theater.
-This historic theater is home to some of the largest Broadway productions in the city including Wicked and the Lion King.
+San Francisco has a number of theaters, but one of the most beautiful and well known is the Orpheum.
+This historic theater hosts some of the nation's largest Broadway productions, such as Hamilton, Wicked, and The Lion King.

 Click through the link below to see a full schedule of San Francisco theater events at the Orpheum and other theaters throughout the city.